discombobulateme/daily-logs/2020/11-November-2020.md

 ## Friday 2020-11-20
 @integration
-- GitHib actions: also not working with only one repo (Daniel's test)
+- GitHub actions: also not working with only one repo (Daniel's test)
+- GitHub actions: steps order were wrong.
+Now its fixed 🥳 after a pair programing with Christian
+- Added artifacts to save file

+@javascript
+- Learned how to separate concerns and have a utils file.
+That allows user to choose if this part of the code should be used in different times and creates a clean code

 ## The Weekend